Lisa Bellear, edited by Jen Jewel Brown

 Lisa Bellear became a close friend when I studied and taught at Melbourne University from the mid-1990s.
 During that time she became renowned not only as a poet but also as a community photographer recording numerous events and people in the local Aboriginal community.
 Her sudden departure was a great shock to all who knew her, but she lives on in our memories because her poems and photographs are the powerful legacy she left us.

-– Dr Gary Foley, Associate Professor in History, Moondani Balluk, Victoria University
+– Professor Gary Edward Foley, Moondani Balluk Indigenous Academic Unit, Victoria University